Cultural views on the midriff and navel: Ancient times

 While the West was relatively resistant to midriff-baring clothing until the 1980s, it has long been a fashion with Indian women.
 These women, especially those from Southern India, have traditionally worn saris that bare the midriff.
-Women from Rajasthan leave the midriff exposed while wearing Ghagra Cholis.
+Women from Rajasthan leave the midriff exposed while wearing Ghagra cholis.
 These women often cover their heads with dupattas, and may cover their faces in front of strangers with ghoonghats.
 There is a belief associated with the religious in India that navel-baring has a symbolic, almost mystical, association with birth and life, and that the display is meant to emphasize the centrality of nature in the nurture role.
 In ancient Indian tradition, the navel of the god Vishnu is considered to be the center of the universe and the source of life.
 From his navel a new world emerges.
 This has been depicted in many ancient Indian sculptures as a lotus emerging from the navel on which god Brahma is seated.

-Although women in ancient India wore saris that bared the midriff, the Dharmasastra writers stated that women should be dressed such that the navel was never visible, and navel exposure became taboo.
+Although women in ancient India wore saris that bared the midriff, the Dharmaśāstra writers stated that women should be dressed such that the navel was never visible, and navel exposure became taboo.
 The trend of exposing the navel was started by women who were dancers, acrobats, or entertainers, and who developed a technique of wearing the sari like a pair of trousers well below the navel to assist in the free movement of the legs.
 Women in this type of attire are very common in many ancient Indian sculptures, and paintings.

 Indian sculpture emphasised the centrality and sexuality that emanated from the depiction of the woman's navel.
 One of the most stunning examples would be Didarganj Yakshi, a statue of a woman made during the Mauryan period.
 Carved out of sandstone, which gives it a natural shine where the navel is deeply embedded within the centre of the torso, drawing the focus of the viewer.
 Before sculpting, the sculptors created an image and indicated the six structural centers, of which the navel is one, as defined by Yoga principles.
 Technically, the typical female representation in ancient Indian art includes an hourglass figure with large hips, breasts, and buttocks, and a deep navel.
 According to Indian physiognomy, if a woman's navel is deep, she is popular and loved by her husband.
 A broad, fleshy, shallow navel indicates a lucky woman.
 A woman with deep navel with a whirl to the right side is considered auspicious and is expected to lead a comfortable life.
 Famous Indian painter M. F. Husain once commented, "The belly button has always been in.
 It has been an intrinsic part of the Indian woman.
 It has been part of Indian sculptures that go back so many centuries.
 That is why so many years ago, even in the 50s, all my works had women show their belly buttons."